 - Wait for the restore to be complete.

-And with that your iPhone should be restored completely.
+And with that, your iPhone should be restored completely.
 You can see if it has fixed the iPhone touch screen not working issue.
-If not, then you can go back to Solution 3, which is a lot more guaranteed to produce results.
+If not, you can go back to Solution 3, which is a lot more guaranteed to produce results.

-Well these are some of the methods you can adopt while trying to fix iPhone touch screen not working issue which has arisen as a result of system update iOS 14.
-You should try out the simple methods like Restart and changing 3d Touch sensitivity first.
-But if they don't work out it's recommended that you use Dr.Fone - System Repair as it's easy-to-use and, most importantly, it can help fix your iPhone without suffering any data loss.
+Well, these are some of the methods you can adopt while trying to fix the iPhone touch screen not working issue, which has arisen as a result of system update iOS 15.
+You should try out simple methods like Restart and changing 3d Touch sensitivity first.
+But if they don't work out, it's recommended that you use Dr.Fone - System Repair as it's easy-to-use and, most importantly, it can help fix your iPhone without suffering any data loss.

-Do let us know down in the comments which method worked best for you and share your experiences in the comments so others might also be helped.
-Thanks for reading and we look forward to hearing your thoughts.
+Please let us know down in the comments which method worked best for you and share your experiences so others might also be helped.
+Thanks for reading, and we look forward to hearing your thoughts.

 Other Popular Articles From Wondershare